Azure/ResourceModules/docs/wiki/Getting started - Get module cross-references.md

 When invoking the script:

 1. The function fetches all references implemented in the modules in a given path.
-1. The function formats them to show a consistent '\<ProviderNameSpace\>/\<ResourceType\>' format.
+1. The function groups them into the '\<ProviderNameSpace\>/\<ResourceType\>' hierarchy by type:
-1. Finally, depending on whether you provided the `PrintLocalReferencesOnly` switch statement, the function either
-   - Only prints all local module references to the terminal, or
-   - Returns all references:
-     - Resource deployments
+  - Resource (API) deployments
   - Local module (file) references
   - Remote module references (e.g., Bicep Registry / Template Specs)

+> Note: The function collects the information recursively.
+That means, if module `A` has a dependency on module `B`, and Module B a dependency on module `C`, than A will show a dependency on both `B` & `C` (i.e., it is transitive).

+> Note: If you provide the `-Verbose` switch, the function further prints all local module references to the terminal

 # How to use it